-On March 8, 2016 Greenfields' announced that it, through its wholly-owned subsidiary, Greenfields Petroleum International Company Ltd. ("GPIC"), has entered into a share purchase agreement with Baghlan Group Limited (in liquidation) and its liquidator as agent for and on behalf of Baghlan (the "Liquidator"), pursuant to which, GPIC has agreed to purchase Baghlan's 66.67% interest (the "Interest") in BEL and Baghlan's interest in a shareholder loan receivable due from BEL to Baghlan (the "Acquisition").
+On March 7, 2016 the Corporation, through its wholly-owned subsidiary, GPIC, entered into a share purchase agreement with Baghlan Group Limited (in liquidation) and its liquidator, as agent for and on behalf of Baghlan, pursuant to which, GPIC agreed to purchase Baghlan's 66.67% interest in BEL and Baghlan's interest in a shareholder loan receivable due from BEL to Baghlan.
 The aggregate consideration payable by GPIC for the Acquisition includes a cash payment of \$6.0 million, and a release and discharge of liabilities, claims and demands in relation to certain default loan amounts and any and all other obligations, liabilities, claims or demands of any kind owed to BEL, BEOC and/or Greenfields by Baghlan (the "Default Obligations").
 The Corporation estimates the accrued Default Obligations to be an aggregate of \$57.6 million.
-Upon completion of the Acquisition, BEL will become a wholly-owned subsidiary of GPIC.
+Upon completion of the Acquisition, BEL will become a whollyowned subsidiary of GPIC.
 The cash consideration of \$6.0 million has been placed into escrow pending satisfaction of certain conditions to the completion of the Acquisition.
-Greenfields anticipates closing of the Acquisition to occur in May 2016.
+Greenfields anticipates closing of the Acquisition to occur in June 2016.
 Completion of the Acquisition is subject to certain closing conditions, including, without limitation, receipt of the approval of the TSX Venture Exchange (the "TSXV") and other necessary regulatory approvals.

-In order to fund the Acquisition, the Corporation has agreed to restructure its debt and, in that regard, has signed a fifth amending agreement (the "Fifth Amending Agreement") to the loan agreement dated November 25, 2013 (the "Loan Agreement") with the lenders under the Loan Agreement (the "Lenders").
+In order to fund the Acquisition, the Corporation has agreed to restructure its debt and, in that regard, on March 4, 2016 signed the Fifth Amending Agreement.
 The Fifth Amending Agreement provides for, among other things: (i) additional funding in the aggregate amount of \$7.0 million to satisfy the purchase price in respect of the Acquisition and for working capital purposes; and (ii) an extension of the maturity date under the Loan Agreement from March 15, 2016 to May 16, 2016 in order to facilitate the completion of the Restructuring Transaction (as defined below).
+On May 16, 2016 the Corporation signed the Sixth Amending Agreement to extend the loan maturity date to June 30, 2016.
+See Subsequent Events.

-In consideration of the Lenders entering into the Fifth Amending Agreement, the Corporation has agreed to: (i) obtain the approval of holders ("Debentureholders") of the 9.00% convertible unsecured subordinated debentures due May 31, 2017 (the "Debentures") for the conversion (the "Debenture Conversion") of the CAD\$23,725,000 aggregate principal amount of Debentures into an aggregate of approximately 33.2 million common shares in the capital of the Corporation ("Common Shares"); (ii) issue, in connection with the completion of the restructuring, up to an aggregate of 2,394,000 Common Shares for every \$1,000,000 of principal due to the Lenders under the Loan Agreement; and (iii) issue, in connection with the completion of the restructuring, an equivalent number of Common Share purchase warrants ("Warrants") to the Lenders (collectively, the "Restructuring Transaction").
+In connection with the Fifth Amending Agreement, the Corporation has agreed to: (i) obtain the approval of holders ("Debentureholders") of the 9.00% convertible unsecured subordinated debentures due May 31, 2017 (the "Debentures") for the conversion (the "Debenture Conversion") of the CAD\$23,725,000 aggregate principal amount of Debentures into an aggregate of approximately 33.2 million common shares in the capital of the Corporation ("Common Shares"); (ii) issue, in connection with the completion of the restructuring, up to an aggregate of 2,394,000 Common Shares for every \$1,000,000 of principal due to the Lenders under the Loan Agreement; and (iii) issue, in connection with the completion of the restructuring, an equivalent number of Common Share purchase warrants ("Warrants") to the Lenders (collectively, the "Restructuring Transaction").
 The Debenture Conversion will be implemented upon the approval of the Debentureholders, by way of extraordinary resolution, pursuant to and in accordance with the terms of the indenture governing the Debentures.

 Contemporaneous with the completion of the Restructuring Transaction, the Corporation anticipates signing an amending agreement to further extend the maturity date under the Loan Agreement to December 31, 2017.
-The Restructuring Transaction will allow the Corporation to become the 100% shareholder of BEL, to reduce debt and related annual cash interest and to reduce financing expenses.
+The Acquisition and Restructuring Transaction will allow the Corporation to become the 100% shareholder of BEL, to reduce debt and related annual cash interest and to reduce financing expenses.